-THOUSAND OAKS, Calif. – The University of Redlands women's basketball team (19-7) dropped their Southern California Intercollegiate Athletic Conference (SCIAC) Tournament Semifinal to California Lutheran University (CLU) 63-55 Thursday evening as the Bulldogs were never able to get consistent offensive flow, shooting only 27.3 percent from the field.
+THOUSAND OAKS, Calif. – The University of Redlands women's basketball team (19-7) dropped their Southern California Intercollegiate Athletic Conference (SCIAC) Tournament Semi-Final to California Lutheran University (CLU) 63-55 Thursday evening as the Bulldogs were never able to get consistent offensive flow, shooting only 27.3 percent from the field.

 Following a pair of Wick free throws, the Regals quickly got down the floor before the Bulldogs were set on defense and were able to get to the rim for the first of eight unanswered points.